Carl Greenhous

 Carl Greenhous (born October 28, 1972) is a Canadian retired professional ice hockey player.
 He played professionally in England and in the minor leagues of North America.

 Greenhous was born in Ottawa, Ontario.
 While a keen amateur, Greenhous' career really sparked into life with his move to Europe, and specifically the United Kingdom in 1995.

-He would sign for the Chelmsford Chieftains of the British National League, then regarded as the second tier of ice hockey in the U.K. under the Ice Hockey Superleague.
-Greenhous played just three games in his first spell in Chelmsford, and it would not be until the 1997/98 season when he would play regular hockey for a professional organisation.
-Greenhous would again play in the BNL, this time with the Telford Tigers.
+He signed with the Chelmsford Chieftains of the British National League, then regarded as the second tier of ice hockey in the U.K. under the Ice Hockey Superleague.
+Greenhous played just three games in his first spell in Chelmsford, and it was not until the 1997/98 season when he would play regular hockey for a professional organisation.
+Greenhous again played in the BNL, this time with the Telford Tigers.
 He played just seven games before his move back to his native North America to sign for the Memphis Riverkings of the Central Hockey League.

-Greenhous would find his form, and became an important player for the Riverkings, icing in 36 regular season and 4 post-season games.
+Greenhous found his form, and became an important player for the Riverkings, appearing in 36 regular season and 4 post-season games.
 He was rewarded with a contract for the following season, this time playing 69 regular season games and 4 post season appearances.
 Greenhous managed 159 penalty minutes and helped out the offence with 10 points.

-He would not stay in Memphis though, and Greenhous chose to return to his adopted home of England, for a second spell with the Chelmsford Chieftains, now playing in the EPL.
-It would be a much longer spell than the first, and Greenhous managed 24 total appearances.
-He would stay, and started the 2000/01 season as a Chieftain but swiftly moved to sign for the Romford Raiders, an EPL rival of the Chieftains.
+He did not stay in Memphis though, and Greenhous chose to return to his adopted home of England, for a second spell with the Chelmsford Chieftains, now playing in the EPL.
+It was a much longer spell than the first, and Greenhous managed 24 total appearances.
+He stayed, and started the 2000/01 season as a Chieftain but swiftly moved to sign for the Romford Raiders, an EPL rival of the Chieftains.